Tennis elbow; Why it takes more than cortisone to solve this frustrating problem.

 When you are learning how to play, a tennis pro will usually recommend changes to your form or how you hit the ball including how you use your body to set up for a shot.
 Your mileage may vary as many players sink back into their bad body movement patterns and habits.
 What most tennis pro’s never look at is your body style, and they assume we should all move the same way but in reality, body styles differ markedly from person to person and we adapt to this with our version of their form.

-In the box thinking physicians often suggest a medication, icing after the activity,a brace to reduce the pain or may inject the area with cortisone which can often relieve the condition, and see the condition the way it is described in Wikipedia.
+In the box thinking physicians often suggest a medication, icing after the activity,a brace to reduce the pain or may inject the area with cortisone which can often relieve the condition, as described in Wikipedia.
 The bad news is that according to studies such as one featured in the BMC Musculoskeletal disorders journal in 2015 had shown that the effect of cortisone is usually short lived when the only management had been a cortisone injection (1) when compared to those treated with friction therapy massage, stretches and exercises.
 A year later, the cortisone group felt much worse.
 You can read more about this in a recently published NY Times article here.

 Dr. Olaussen, one of the publishers of this study is still perplexed as to why the group who had the cortisone only treatment felt worse.
 Perhaps, it is because friction massage actually causes changes in the fibrous nature of the scar at the point of stress in the elbow, something Dr. Cyriax who originally described this treatment method had originally realized.
 Currently, instrument assisted soft tissue methods used by our office and many others is used to similar effect although it is more efficient in how it works.